Obligations of Liable Employers

 SIDES E-Response is a web-based application for all employers.
 This application does require human interaction to respond to employer requests.
 To participate in SIDES E-Response: Login and select the option for

 Maintain Account Information on the next Web page.
 Check the SIDES E-Response box on the Account Maintenance page and provide a SIDES email address.
-For questions, contact: Sheryl Linton at (785) 296-5000, ext.
-7589.
+For questions, contact: Christina Johnson at (785) 291-6023.

 Note: Your business must keep an up-to-date email address on file with KDOL at all times.